 A $5,000 deductible will be applied on all professional liability claims.

-If you are an active member, exempt from liability insurance and not practising law, you must first apply for reinstatement.
+If you are an active member, exempt from liability coverage and not practising law, you must first apply for reinstatement.

-In-house and government lawyers, and lawyers with a special Pro Bono service status are exempt from professional liability insurance.
+In-house and government lawyers, and lawyers with a special pro bono service status are exempt from professional liability indemnity coverage.

 Pro-rated Refunds Not Available

-Pro-rated refunds on levies paid will not be available to lawyers leaving private practice mid-policy year.
+Pro-rated refunds on indemnity assessments paid will not be available to lawyers leaving private practice during the policy year.

 Voluntary Excess Coverage

 Depending on your practice, you may want to consider purchasing excess insurance.
 Lawyers have the option of purchasing voluntary excess coverage for additional protection.
-For more information, visit the Canadian Lawyers Insurance Association (CLIA) website or contact ALIA at 403.229.4716 (1.800.661.1694) or email.
+For more information, visit the Canadian Lawyers Insurance Association (CLIA) website or contact your insurance broker.

-You can apply for an insurance exemption if you fall under any of these categories:
+You can apply for an exemption from purchasing mandatory indemnity coverage if you fall under any of these categories:

-- You are employed by an organization other than a law firm and practise solely in the scope of that employment
+- You are employed by or are contracting with an organization other than a law firm and practise solely in the scope of that employment or contract

-- You do not practise law in Alberta
+- You do not practise law (and undertake not to practise law) in Alberta

 - Your principal practice of law is within Canada, but outside Alberta